Living With HIV

 • Chill: Refrigerate or freeze meat, poultry, eggs, seafood, or other foods that are likely to spoil within 2 hours of cooking or purchasing.

 For more information, visit the FDA’s Food Safety for Older Adults and People with Cancer, Diabetes, HIV/AIDS, Organ Transplants, and Autoimmune Diseases webpage.
-If you are planning a trip outside the United States, read the Centers for Disease Control and Prevention’s (CDC’s) recommendations on Traveling With HIV.
+If you are planning a trip outside the United States, read the Centers for Disease Control and Prevention’s (CDC’s) recommendations on Food and Drink Considerations When Traveling.

 HIV and Substance Use

-• Substance use refers to the use of drugs and alcohol and includes the misuse of prescription drugs and over-the-counter medicines.
+• Substance use refers to the use of drugs and alcohol and includes the misuse of prescription drugs or over-the-counter medicines.

-• Substance use can lead to risky behaviors (such as condomless sex or sharing needles) that increase the chance of getting HIV or passing it on to others.
+• Substance use can lead to less safe behaviors (such as condomless sex or sharing needles) that increase the likelihood of getting HIV or passing it on to others.

-• Substance use can harm the health of a person with HIV by weakening the immune system, damaging the liver, interfering with daily HIV treatment regimens, and contributing to adverse drug interactions with HIV medicines.
+• Substance use can harm the health of a person with HIV by weakening the immune system, damaging the liver, disrupting an HIV medicine schedule, and causing reactions with HIV medicines.

 • Alcohol: Beer, wine, and liquor

-• Prescription Drugs: Amphetamines (such as Adderall), depressants (such as Xanax), pain killers (such as Vicodin), and sleep medicines (such as Ambien)
+• Prescription drugs: Stimulants (such as Adderall), depressants (such as Xanax), opioid painkillers (such as Vicodin), and sleep medicines (such as Ambien)

 Substance use is related to HIV in the following ways:

-• Use of alcohol and recreational drugs can lead to risky behaviors that increase the chances of getting HIV or passing it on to others (called HIV transmission).
+• Use of alcohol and recreational drugs can lead to less safe behaviors that increase the chances of getting HIV or passing it on to others (called HIV transmission).

-• Some prescription drugs and over-the-counter medicines contain stimulants that can also lead to risky behaviors when misused.
+• Some prescription drugs and over-the-counter medicines can also lead to less safe behaviors when misused, including stimulants and opioid painkillers.

 • The use of recreational drugs and alcohol can weaken the immune system and damage the liver.

-• How does substance use increase the risk of getting HIV?
+How does substance use increase the risk of HIV transmission?

-Drug and alcohol use affects the brain (including memory, attention, and reasoning), impairs clear thinking, and increases the likelihood of poor decisions and risky behaviors.
-Using prescription drugs and over-the-counter medicines for purposes other than prescribed, in excessive amounts, or over a longer period than necessary can have similar effects.
+Like drugs and alcohol, using prescription drugs and over-the-counter medicines for purposes other than prescribed, in excessive amounts, or over a longer period than necessary can affect thinking and decision-making.

-Some risky behaviors can increase the risk of getting or transmitting HIV.
+Some behaviors can increase the chances of getting or transmitting HIV.
 For example, a person using drugs or alcohol may have sex without a condom or share needles when injecting drugs.

 • Having anal or vaginal sex with someone who has HIV without using a condom or taking medicines to prevent or treat HIV